Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 The reduction of a life to a binary evaluation (Pleasure = good; Pain = bad) is the type of absurdity that only cold reason can achieve.
 Harris fails to step back to notice this oversimplification because he is also so hyper-rational.
 There is also the inherently subjective value judgment of pain as “bad,” which has axiomatic weaknesses.

 Viewing suffering and pain on mass, it is clear that atrocity and disease are dreadful, existentially agonizing aspects of human life.
 However, making a claim about how individuals experience and deal with pain introduces immense subjectivity to the matter — the sort of subjectivity that psychologists understand more aptly.
 Benatar cites various psychological ideas and sociological studies, cherry-picking evidence which backs up his initial outlook.
-He repeatedly reduces the studies which conclude that most people feel their lives are worth it, and that they are mostly happy, by saying that we are evolved to be optimistic.
+He repeatedly reduces the studies which conclude that most people feel their lives are worth it, by saying that we are evolved to be optimistic.
 He claims we are ignoring the harsh reality.
 Therefore, Benatar is making a series of assumptions about pain being intrinsically bad, and also about all people’s subjective experience of the less than wonderful aspects of life.

 In reducing human experience and moral decisions to a simple binary statement, Benatar makes sweeping claims, which are inherently subjective, nuanced and highly personal.
 Generalizations have their place, and certainty some lives are unduly filled with atrocity, but his claim is that all lives are unjustified.
 He argues that procreation should simply be ended.